 Elon Musk has also set out with two other business ventures in recent times.
 The Boring Company is a firm that digs big holes in the ground, while Neuralink is aiming to develop telepathic links to machines - an innovation which could transform the lives of people who have neurological disorders or severe spinal injuries.

 Elon Musk’s Twitter buyout explained

 It comes despite Elon Musk previously saying he would welcome disgraced former US President Donald Trump back to Twitter - a move that could prove to be extremely divisive.
-Trump was permanently suspended from Twitter in January 2021 “due to the risk of further incitement of violence” after rioters attempted to overturn the result of the 2020 US election at the Capitol in Washington DC.
+Trump was permanently suspended from the social media site in January 2021 “due to the risk of further incitement of violence” after rioters attempted to overturn the result of the 2020 US election at the Capitol in Washington DC.

 Why is Elon Musk controversial?

 As well as these statements, Musk has come under fire for arguing against higher tax rates for rich people.
-His comments came despite an investigation by news site ProPublica finding he paid a low rate between 2014 and 2018.
+His comments came despite an investigation by news site ProPublica finding he paid an unusually low rate between 2014 and 2018.

-While his business success is in no doubt, Mr Musk’s erratic public behaviour in recent years has also led to several high profile gaffes that have cost both him and his investors millions of dollars.
+While his business success is in no doubt, Musk’s erratic public behaviour in recent years has also led to several high profile gaffes that have cost both him and his investors millions of dollars.
 One of the most famous was when he smoked weed during a filmed podcast interview with Joe Rogan in 2018 - something which crashed Tesla shares by more than 9%.

-It also led to a battle with the US Securities and Exchange Commission - a government body that regulates stockmarket activity - which accused Mr Musk of providing misleading information about his intentions.
+It also led to a battle with the US Securities and Exchange Commission - a government body that regulates stockmarket activity - which accused Musk of providing misleading information about his intentions.
 Musk was taken to court by his investors who believed that they had been deceived by a buyout that never happened.

 What is Elon Musk’s net worth?